duwE-man/interview-svg-client/README.md

 5. i used vitest for tests, i tested only sending message to server and then printing to component
 5. A) i missed drawing, it's because i used fabric js
-6. logging: don't understand what you mean with logging but on the client side you can create class logger where you can log, on call probably something like Logger.info("info") or Logger.error("error"), but don't understand from your task what do you mean by make a proposal in for logging.
+6. logging: don't understand what you mean with logging but on the client side you can create class logger where you can log, on call probably something like Logger.info("info") or Logger.error("error"), logger class will store logs (could be defined how many and stuff like that)